DETAILED ACTION

 Consider claim 19, as applied in claim 18; Aboul-Magd discloses the compound sensing trigger message includes an indication for one or more sensing transmitters responders that a response may include two transmissions if the requested transmission configuration is incompatible with accurate demodulation of data in a sensing transmission [e.g. it is not incompatible (par.
 60, lines 1-3; par.
 63, lines 2-9)].

-Consider claim 25, as applied in claim 18; Aboul-Magd discloses processing the sensing response announcement to determine an expected delivered transmission configuration of the sensing response NDP (par.
+Consider claim 25, as applied in claim 18; Aboul-Magd discloses processing the first sensing response announcement to determine an expected delivered transmission configuration of the first sensing response NDP (par.
 99, lines 1-8; par.
 101, lines 4-8) corresponding to the requested transmission configuration (par.
 61, lines 1-4).

 Claims 11, 26 are rejected under 35 U.S.C.
 103 as being unpatentable over Aboul-Magd et al. (U.S. Patent Application Number: 2022/0304051) in view of Verma et al. (U.S. Patent Application Number: 2020/0404549).

 In an analogous art, Verma discloses transmitting (par.
 111, lines 10-11), by the transmitting antenna (par.
-93, lines 9-13) and responsive to generating the sensing measurement (par.
+93, lines 9-13) and responsive to generating the first sensing measurement and the second sensing measurement (par.
 138, lines 11-18), a Multi-Sta BlockAck (par.
 111, lines 10-11).

 It is an object of Aboul-Magd’s invention to provide a procedure and frame structure for Wi-Fi sensing.
 It is an object of Verma’s invention to provide sensing.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the teaching of Aboul-Magd by including a Multi-Sta BlockAck, as taught by Verma, for the purpose of effectively managing communication in a data network.

 In an analogous art, Verma discloses transmitting (par.
 111, lines 10-11), by the transmitting antenna (par.
-93, lines 9-13) and responsive to generating the sensing measurement (par.
+93, lines 9-13) and responsive to generating the first sensing measurement and the second sensing measurement (par.
 138, lines 11-18), a Multi-Sta BlockAck (par.
 111, lines 10-11).

 It is an object of Aboul-Magd’s invention to provide a procedure and frame structure for Wi-Fi sensing.
 It is an object of Verma’s invention to provide sensing.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the teaching of Aboul-Magd by including a Multi-Sta BlockAck, as taught by Verma, for the purpose of effectively managing communication in a data network.